-Located in Somerset, Massachusetts, this indoor farm spans over 67,000 square feet and is the only energy-independent cannabis cultivation and dispensary facility in the U.S. Achieving such a designation requires an all-of-the-above strategic approach to energy reduction—and no better place to start than with the largest energy consuming systems—lighting and HVAC.
+Facility Overview: Located in Somerset, Massachusetts, Solar Cannabis Company's (formerly known as Solar Therapeutics) indoor farm spans over 67,000 square feet and is the only energy-independent cannabis cultivation and dispensary facility in the U.S. Achieving such a designation requires an all-of-the-above strategic approach to energy reduction—and no better place to start than with the largest energy consuming systems—lighting and HVAC.

 Efficiency Starts with Design

-urban-gro began working with the client during the facility's design phase.
-By working with urban-gro's professional design services team and engaging with strategic vendor partners, the facility was able to meet Massachusetts' strict energy per square foot requirements as well as implement water reduction strategies and wastewater management.
+urban-gro began working with Solar Cannabis Co. during the facility's design phase.
+By working with urban-gro's professional design services team and engaging with strategic partners like Fluence for state-of-the-art LED lighting and Argus for fertigation management, the facility was able to meet Massachusetts' strict energy per square foot requirements as well as implementing water reduction strategies and wastewater management.

-Through a highly collaborative design and procurement process, the facility achieved peak operational efficiency through:
+Through a highly collaborative design process, Solar Cannabis Co. and urban-gro achieved peak operational efficiency through:

 - Sustainable irrigation

 - High-efficiency LED lighting

 As a result, Solar was able to reduce their overall energy consumption by 40%.
 Combined with the company's on-site solar grid, the remaining emissions were offset by nearly 60%.

 CEO Edward Dow commented on the results of the collaborative approach to sustainability, "The lack of unified sustainability practices and standards within the cannabis industry have created pain points that we all need to seriously consider.
 By leveraging today's LED technology, we were able to downsize our HVAC systems and invest the resulting savings in technologies that will allow us to achieve our long-term sustainability and facility design goals."